 Taking Antibiotics for Oral Infections

-For dental infections, dentists will often prescribe penicillin or amoxicillin, explains Merck Manuals.
+For dental infections, dentists will often prescribe penicillin or amoxicillin.
 Clindamycin is also a commonly prescribed alternative for those allergic to penicillin.
 Your dentist will be sure to identify the right dose and duration of medication for your particular situation.
-Because over-prescription of antibiotics can sometimes lead to more resistant strains of bacteria, your dentist will also take antibiotic resistance into consideration when they prescribe your dose, as the ADA explains.
+Because over-prescription of antibiotics can sometimes lead to more resistant strains of bacteria, your dentist will also take antibiotic resistance into consideration when they prescribe your dose.

 It’s important to take the full course of pills exactly as your dentist prescribes for the best outcome.
 Just remember, even if the pain resolves, you’ll likely still need further treatment to fully restore your tooth.

-There are many ways to prevent a toothache, as the National Health Service explains.
+There are many ways to help prevent toothaches.
 Following these steps can help you reduce your risk of cavities or a toothache:

 - Limit your frequency and intake of sugary foods and drinks.